 - Immersion stick blender or food processer optional,

 - 450 grams leeks [3 medium, washed well, trimmed and sliced thin, weight is after preparing]

 - 50 grams pinhead oatmeal [steel-cut oats, Irish oatmeal, medium oatmeal, if you like a thicker broth you can add a little extra oatmeal]

 - 500 millilitres plant-based milk [or your usual milk]

 - 1 bay leaf

-- Simmer very gently for 10 minutes.
+- Boil over a medium heat for 10 minutes.

 - Nutritional information is provided for guidance only and is not a strict calculation as ingredients vary.

-- Or frozen for up to 4 months.
+- Or frozen for 2-3 months.